 PRTG Manual: Monitoring Syslogs and SNMP Traps

-PRTG is utilizable as a full scale syslog server and SNMP trap receiver.
-Every PRTG installation includes this functionality so no additional software is needed.
-This manual section describes a sample configuration for PRTG's syslog and SNMP trap receiver and gives you an idea about how to use these features.
+PRTG is utilizable as a full-scale syslog server and Simple Network Management Protocol (SNMP) trap receiver without having to install additional software.
+This section describes a sample configuration for the syslog and SNMP trap receiver and gives you an idea about how to use these features.

 Syslog is a well-established standard for computer message logging.
 Many network devices support sending syslogs to communicate informational, analysis, and debugging messages that are intended for network management and security auditing.
 SNMP traps are asynchronous notifications from SNMP-enabled devices and can be used to report important incidents and data, just like syslog messages.
 Devices trigger these messages for various reasons, such as system events, outages, critical conditions, and many more.

-PRTG provides two dedicated sensor types that work as full scale syslog and SNMP trap receivers:
+PRTG provides two dedicated sensors that work as full-scale syslog and SNMP trap receivers:

-Because both the syslog and the trap receiver are implemented as common sensor types, you do not need to install software in addition to PRTG (for example, you do not need an extra syslog server but only the PRTG web server).
-You can create the Syslog Receiver as well as the SNMP Trap Receiver sensors in the usual PRTG way via the add sensor dialog.
-Then configure your syslog or SNMP trap–enabled device(s) to send messages to PRTG.
+Because both the Syslog Receiver and the SNMP Trap Receiver are implemented as common sensors, you do not need to install additional software (for example, you do not need an extra syslog server but only the PRTG web server).
+You can create the Syslog Receiver sensors as well as the SNMP Trap Receiver sensors in the usual way via the Add Sensor dialog.
+Then configure your syslog or SNMP trap–enabled devices to send messages to PRTG.